djccarew/app-modernization-helm-lab/README.md

 1. In your terminal window type the following command, substituting your logged in  username for $USER as the repo name  and your github username for [ghuname]  **Note**: Your repo name must be unique across the IBM Cloud Private  Cluster
 ```
    # Substitute your github username for [ghuname]
-   helm repo add $USER-repo https://[ghuname].github.io/app-modernization-legacy-jee-app/charts
+   helm repo add $USER-repo https://[ghuname].github.io/app-modernization-plants-by-websphere-jee6/charts
 ```

 ### Step 5: Deploy the legacy JEE app from your new Helm repo

 1. In your terminal window type the following command, substituting your logged in  username for $USER and your ICP namespace for [yournamespace].  **Note**: Helm charts can be deployed multiple  times but each deployment must have a unique name
 ```
-   helm install --name liberty-starter-$USER $USER-repo/liberty-starter-$USER --tls
+   helm install --name pbw-liberty-mariadb-$USER --set liberty.image.namespace=[yournamespace] $USER-repo/pbw-liberty-mariadb --tls
 ```

 ### Step 6: Launch your deployed app

-You can run commands to get the endpoint and port number of your deployed Helm release but it's easier to get this info from the  IBM Cloud Private Web UI.
+You can run commands to get the endpoint and port number of your deployed Helm release but it's easy to get this info from the  IBM Cloud Private Web UI.

 1. Launch the IBM Cloud Private Web UI using the URL given to you by your instructor and login in.